Sign up for office hours here

 Much of Professor Barraclough’s research has focused on the U.S. West – how colonialism, racism, sexism, and class inequality are produced and challenged through the cultural politics of land-use.
 She is especially interested in the tension between the rural and the urban as a constitutive dimension of this process.
 Her first book, Making the San Fernando Valley: Rural Landscapes, Urban Development, and White Privilege (University of Georgia Press, 2011), shows how the intentional production of rural landscapes in Los Angeles since 1900 has been a vehicle for constructing settler colonialism and whiteness.
 Her second book, Charros: How Mexican Cowboys are Remapping Race and American Identity (University of California Press, 2019), looks at how Mexican Americans in a range of southwestern cities have used the figure of the charro for social justice, cultural citizenship, and place-making initiatives.
 Dr. Barraclough’s current research examines how Native communities and communities of color have used the National Historic Trail system, a public history program established by U.S. Congress in 1978, to disrupt white-settler narratives of American history and to tell their own stories.

-Professor Barraclough teaches and advises students on urban history and policy; critical human geography; comparative ethnic studies; critical indigenous studies; and history and politics of the U.S. West.
-At Yale, she maintains affiliations with Ethnicity, Race, and Migration; Environmental Studies; and the Liman Center for Public Interest Law.
+Professor Barraclough teaches and advises students on urban history and policy; critical human geography; mobility studies; comparative ethnic studies; critical Indigenous studies; and history and politics of the U.S. West.
+At Yale, she maintains affiliations with the undergraduate programs in Ethnicity, Race, and Migration; Environmental Studies; and Urban Studies.
 Previously, she taught at Kalamazoo College, Antioch University Los Angeles, and California State University Fullerton.